adobe/aepsdk-analytics-android/Documentation/api-reference.md

 ### getVisitorIdentifier

 > **Note**
-Before use this API, see [Identify unique visitors](https://experienceleague.adobe.com/docs/analytics/components/metrics/unique-visitors.html).
+Before using this API, see [Identify unique visitors](https://experienceleague.adobe.com/docs/analytics/components/metrics/unique-visitors.html).

 This API gets a custom Analytics visitor identifier, which has been set previously using [setVisitorIdentifier](#setvisitoridentifier).